-Anchorage is the capital of Alaska and one of the largest growing metropolises.
+Anchorage is a major business hub and one of the largest growing metropolises.
 Situated in the Southwestern region near the Chugach Mountains and bordered by the Cook Inlet.
 This is a central hub for those traveling to the last frontier.
 As you begin to roam the city streets you can find yourself on the brink of outdoor exploration and adventures.

 Long before Europeans arrived in what we know today as Anchorage, the indigenous Dena’ina Athabascans thrived.
 This matrilineal culture sustained themselves through hunting, fishing, and enjoying the abundance of the land.
 In 1835, Russians established a mission across the inlet from the area that constitutes the modern city of Anchorage.(Britannica) These eastern visitors traded with the local people initially, later seizing their land for commercial use.